Air Fryer Orange Chicken

 Instructions

-- Add your cubed chicken breast to a bowl and toss with the soy sauce.
+- Add your cubed chicken breast to a bowl and toss with the tamari.
 Set aside to marinate for about 15 minutes.

 - Preheat your air fryer to 380 degrees Fahrenheit.